How do we know the reason for a flight being late or cancelled?

 Which airlines report on-time data?

 Carriers that have 1 percent of total domestic scheduled-service passenger revenue report on-time data and the causes of delay.
-In 2013, there are 16 carriers reporting these numbers, including one that reports voluntarily.
+In 2014, there are 14 carriers reporting these numbers.

 Do the airlines report the exact cause of the delay?